linxpatrick/SonataAdminBundle/docs/getting_started/installation.rst

 Installation
 ============
+The SonataAdminBundle provides a dashboard with a top bar and navigation pane that has a search function.
+Refer to the last screenshot in this article for an image of the base dashboard.

 SonataAdminBundle is just a bundle and as such, you can install it at any moment during a project's lifecycle.